apache/incubator-datalab/USER_GUIDE.md

 # DLab Audit report <a name="audit_page"></a>

-On this page you can see all billing information, including all costs assosiated with service base name of SSN.
+On this page you can see all audit information.

 ![Audit page](doc/audit_page.png)